federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ###### Distribution Version Formatter

 This section creates distribution format versions for all WMS formats as this is the default for Alberta WMS.
 Other distribution format versions are not provided.
-Data from the WMS Formatter and the ESRI REST Formtter converge here.
+Data from the WMS Formatter and the ESRI REST Formatter converge here.

 ###### INSERT/UPDATE Test